By Photographer Patrick J. Endres

 - Set your lens f/stop at its largest opening.

-- In general, a slight overexposure tends to be helpful when doing this, perhaps ½ to 2/3rd’s of a stop.
+- In general, a slight overexposure tends to be helpful when doing this, perhaps +1 to +1-1/2 of a stop.
+(This varies depending on your camera model)

 - Using Bulb mode: If your exposure exceeds the in-camera timer of 30 seconds, switch your camera to Bulb mode.
-Plug in your cable release (or if you have the Nikon D3 you have the benefit of the built in intervolometer–come on Canon–give this one to us Canon shooters!)
-Your exposure will go as long as you hold the release button down.
+Plug in your cable release (Some cameras have built in intervalometers) Your exposure will go as long as you hold the release button down.
 Be aware of the helpful clock that counts in seconds on the top LCD panel when shooting in bulb mode.

 PROCESSING RAW FILES